Telecine: Line array CCD

 Philips-BTS eventually evolved the FDL 60 into the FDL 90 (1989) and Quadra (1993).
-In 1996 Philips, working with Kodak, introduced the Spirit DataCine (SDC 2000), which was capable of scanning the film image at HDTV resolutions and approaching 2K (1920 Luminance and 960 Chrominace RGB)1556 RGB.
+In 1996, Philips, working with Kodak, introduced the Spirit DataCine (SDC 2000), which was capable of scanning the film image at HDTV resolutions and approaching 2K (1920 Luminance and 960 Chrominance RGB)1556 RGB.
 With the data option, the Spirit DataCine can be used as a motion picture film scanner outputting 2K DPX data files as RGB.
-In 2000 Philips introduced the Shadow Telecine (STE), a low-cost version of the Spirit with no Kodak parts.
+In 2000, Philips introduced the Shadow Telecine (STE), a low-cost version of the Spirit with no Kodak parts.
 The Spirit DataCine, Cintel's C-Reality and ITK's Millennium opened the door to the technology of digital intermediates, wherein telecine tools were not just used for video outputs, but could now be used for high-resolution data that would later be recorded back out to film.
 The DFT Digital Film Technology Spirit 4K/2K/HD (2004) replaced the Spirit 1 Datacine and uses both 2K and 4K line array CCDs.
 (Note: The SDC 2000 did not use color prisms or dichroic mirrors.)
 DFT revealed its new scanner, Scanity, at the 2009 NAB Show.
 The Scanity uses time delay integration (TDI) sensor technology for extremely fast and sensitive film scans.
 (Note: High-speed scanning: 15 frames/s @ 4K, 25 frames/s @ 2K, 44 frames/s @ 1K.)